Snapchat/ModJS/README.md

 The lodash module is imported with require() as it would be in a node.js script.
 Note that require() will search for modules starting from the working directory of Redis or KeyDB.
 Once loaded this new script will concatenate the two strings using camel case.

 A quick note on compatibility:  ModJS does not implement most I/O functionality available in Node.
 As a result libraries that open files, sockets, etc may not run in ModJS.
 This limitation is to ensure correct replication behavior of scripts.
 In the future we may enable an unsafe mode that provides more of this functionality.

+### Consistency Gurantees and Programming Model

+ModJS offers the same consistency gurantees as provided with Lua scripts.
+Each JS command is executed atomically regardless of whether EVALJS or registered commands are used.

+Global variables and functions created in startup sripts are available for subsequent use in registered commands and EVALJS functions.
+Modules imported via the require() method exist in their own javascript context and may only export via the exports object.

 # Compiling ModJS